timcastillogill/timcastillogill/README.md

 ### Hello! 👋

-I'm Tim, a full-stack developer with .
-I am seeking an opportunity to build products that make a difference in a variety of contexts as a junior developer.
+I'm Tim, a full-stack developer with experience in JavaScript, TypeScript, React, Ruby, JUnit, Jest and RSpec.
+I am seeking an opportunity to build products that give positive impact.

 Find out more about my experience on [LinkedIn](https://www.linkedin.com/in/tim-castillo-gill-30a27b42/) or scroll down to check-out some of my favourite projects. 🧑‍💻